No sex please, just cutesy flirting and strawberries for China's online hostesses

 STRICT RULES ABOUT WHAT YOU CAN AND CANNOT DO

-Xiao Yue makes anything between a few thousand and more than ten thousand yuan ($1,600) a month getting users like Zhu to send the gifts.
-That pales in comparison with the more than a million yuan ($161,400) given to one hostess on the platform - a record so far.
+Xiao Yue makes anything between a few thousand and more than ten thousand yuan (1,079 pounds) a month getting users like Zhu to send the gifts.
+That pales in comparison with the more than a million yuan (108,866 pounds) given to one hostess on the platform - a record so far.

 Xiao Yue says most of her friends don’t know about her work, as in the eyes of many the sites are still dominated by borderline erotic content.
 But following a series of anti-pornography crackdowns over the past few years, many hostess services have cleaned up their acts.